Deividas Kizala: Partnership with Ramanauskaitė

 In 2020, Kizala teamed up with Paulina Ramanauskaitė to compete as seniors.
 The two made their international debut in December 2020, at the Winter Star in Minsk, Belarus.

 Although Allison Reed / Saulius Ambrulevičius qualified a spot for Lithuania in ice dancing at the 2022 Winter Olympics, Reed's application for Lithuanian citizenship was unsuccessful.
 Following this decision, Ramanauskaitė/Kizala were nominated to fill the spot and placed 23rd at the Olympics.

 Ramanauskaitė/Kizala were entered to compete in the 2025 World Championships.
 However, less than two weeks before the competition, they withdrew after Kizala fractured his leg while running and was in too much pain to continue training.

+In June 2026, Ramanauskaitė announced her retirement from competitive skating, ending their partnership.

+Partnership with Sipunova

+On August 25, it was announced that Kizala had teamed up with Estonia skater Ksenia Siuponva, representing Lithuania.